 The best way to unblock websites: use a VPN

-A VPN (Virtual Private Network) works by routing data from your device via a VPN server as well as encrypting every bit of info.
+A VPN (Virtual Private Network) works by routing data from your device via a VPN server and encrypting every bit of info.
 This keeps your IP (Internet Protocol) address secret from the website you’re visiting and hides your traffic from your ISP (Internet Service Provider).

-A good (read: premium) VPN is the most comprehensive way to overcome blocks no matter what form they take.
-Some of these are network firewalls blocking IP and DNS addresses, DPI (Deep Packet Inspection) routing through your browsing data, and websites looking up your IP and restricting access based on your location.
+A good (read: premium) VPN is the most comprehensive way to overcome blocks, no matter what form they take.
+Some of these are network firewalls blocking IP and DNS addresses, DPI (Deep Packet Inspection) rooting through your browsing data, and websites looking up your IP and restricting access based on your location.

 A VPN has you covered on this front.
 Here’s how you set it up: